runtimeverification/rv-monitor/README.md

   rv-monitor/lib/rvmonitorrt.jar

 Add this to the left end of the `CLASSPATH` followed by `;.` (in Windows) or `:.` (in Linux and Mac).
-The inclusion of the second part (i.e. *this* directory) is for ease of use.
-It identifies the directory which houses the monitor, or rvm, directory.
+The second part (`:.` i.e. *this* directory) is for ease of use.
+It identifies the directory which houses the monitor directory, which is conventionally /rvm.
 We assume you will call java and javac from the directory which contains the rvm folder.
 This is for uniformity and ease of use in trying the examples.